Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

     d)  Arrange for qualified and competent staff to take charge of managing and issuing diploma blanks in accordance with regulations;
-    d) Carry out the work of preserving diploma blanks and inspecting the management of diplomas, certificates, and certifications at the training unit (coordinating with relevant functional departments if necessary);
+    đ) Carry out the work of preserving diploma blanks and inspecting the management of diplomas, certificates, and certifications at the training unit (coordinating with relevant functional departments if necessary);